graphprotocol/graph-network-subgraph/README.md

 Then you must inform jannis of the new subgraph ID.
 This should be done by releasing a new NPM package!
 (See below)

+> NOTE - you must also update `deployment.json` with the new ID

 # NPM package

 There are two npm packages for the subgraph.
 This is so we can maintain one that is used with the